jinglejengel/redis_cluster/README.md

-Install ansible on a node of your choice (this is assuming all centos for the time being):
+Install ansible on a node of your choice (This is the *UBUNTU* branch):

 ```
+sudo apt-get install software-properties-common
+sudo apt-add-repository ppa:ansible/ansible
-apt-get update
+sudo apt-get update
-apt install ansible sshpass
+sudo apt-get install ansible sshpass
 ```

 Edit the hosts.yml file, and ensure your key exists across all nodes (coming soon, this code will add it all for you), then simply run: